ambanum/disinfo.quaidorsay.fr/_pages/en/google-transparency-report-assessment.md

 The underlying data can also be downloaded as a ZIP file containing CSV files and documentation.
 Providing this bundle greatly simplifies reuses of this data.
 In our case, assessing the quality and the consistency of the data provided by Google was much easier than if the data had been available only by an API or a web page.

-Additionally, Google claims that the data can be accessed by Google Cloud BigQuery.

 ## Limitations

-### The scope is limited to the European Parliament election

-As stated in the [Political advertising on Google FAQs](https://support.google.com/transparencyreport/answer/9310667), the Transparency Report “covers any ad that mentions a political party, candidate or current officeholder for the European Parliament”.
-Consequently, ads paid by political parties that did not campaign for the European Parliament elections do not (yet?) appear in the report.

-### Data is updated irregularly

-Google claims that the data is updated weekly, which could be more frequent.

-Indeed, we observed that the data is updated once a week most of the time.
-Sometimes, several versions alternate during the same week.
-This is the case between October 15th 2019 and October 22nd 2019.
-A version A was published during October 15th, 16th, 19th, 21st, 22nd while a version B was published during October 17th, 20th and a version C was published October 18th.

 ### Advertiser identifier is inconsistent

-The [documentation](https://support.google.com/transparencyreport/answer/9310667) explains that “Multiple advertisers may appear if there is more than one funding source for an ad.”
-However, we also observed that for 65 ads, the advertiser identity changed between June 14th and June 15th, and again between June 18th and June 19th.
+The [documentation](https://support.google.com/transparencyreport/answer/9575640) explains that “Multiple advertisers may appear if there is more than one funding source for an ad.”
+However, we also observed that for 65 ads, the advertiser identity changed between June 14th and June 15th 2019, and again between June 18th and June 19th 2019.
 Previous advertisers are no longer visible either in the bundle nor the web page.

 For instance, the ad [`CR517478000787193856`](https://transparencyreport.google.com/political-ads/advertiser/AR464795176020213760/creative/CR517478000787193856) was initially linked to advertiser `AR188817757448437760` (no longer accessible), then to advertiser `AR322201712037199872` (no longer accessible), and then to advertiser [`AR464795176020213760`](https://transparencyreport.google.com/political-ads/advertiser/AR464795176020213760).
 These 3 advertisers share the same name so we can assume that these 3 accounts are controlled by the same entity.
 However, the documentation does no explain why the identifier is not constant.